bk138/droidVNC-NG/README.md

   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: Optional String Extra containing a unique id for this request.
 Used to identify the answer from the service.
   * `net.christianbeier.droidvnc_ng.EXTRA_HOST`: Required String Extra setting the host to connect to.
   * `net.christianbeier.droidvnc_ng.EXTRA_PORT`: Optional Integer Extra setting the remote port.
   * `net.christianbeier.droidvnc_ng.EXTRA_RECONNECT_TRIES`: Optional Integer Extra setting the number of tries reconnecting a once established connection.
+Needs request id to be set.

 * `net.christianbeier.droidvnc_ng.ACTION_CONNECT_REPEATER` Make an outbound connection to a repeater.
   * `net.christianbeier.droidvnc_ng.EXTRA_ACCESS_KEY`: Required String Extra containing the remote control interface's access key.
 You can get/set this from the Admin Panel.